What Should You Pack for an Alaska Cruise?

 Looking back, I wish I purchased the packing cubes in two different colors: one for myself and one for my spouse.

-The packing cubes are useful as they allow you to easily transfer all your clothes onto the cabin closet shelves just by transferring the cubes.
+The packing cubes help you easily transfer all your clothes to the cabin closet shelves by simply moving the cubes.

 They also keep everything organized and easy to find.